 Key facts about the HSBC Balance Transfer credit card

 Best for: Those looking for an extended period to sort out their finances

-Introductory offer: Interest free for 25 months on balance transfers and 3 months on purchases
+Introductory offer: Interest free for up to 25 months on balance transfers and 3 months on purchases

 Representative APR: 21.9% variable